E3Bind: An End-to-End Equivariant Network for Protein-Ligand Docking

-We generate equivariant coordinate updates using the following equation, where $\phi^x$ and $\varphi^x$ are gated MLPs that evaluates the message importance.
+where $\phi^x$ and $\varphi^x$ are gated MLPs that evaluate the message importance.
 Ligand and protein node embeddings are updated using equations~\ref{node_update_lig} and~\ref{node_update_prot}, respectively.

-Note that the framework for our decoder is also compatible with other equivariant layers on graphs, such as the geometric vector perceptron (GVP)~\citep{jing2020gvp} or vector neuron~\citep{deng2021vectorneuron}.
+Note that our decoder is also compatible with other equivariant graph layers, such as the geometric vector perceptron (GVP)~\citep{jing2020gvp} or vector neuron~\citep{deng2021vectorneuron}.
 We choose EGCL as it is a powerful layer for molecular modeling and conformation generation~\citep{egnn, egnn_constraint, hoogeboom2022edm}.

 \textbf{Self-Confidence Prediction.} At the end of our decoder, an additional self-confidence module is added to predict the model's confidence for its predicted docked pose~\citep{jumper2021alphafold2}.
-The confidence is a value from zero to one calculated by the equation $\hat{c} = \sigma(\mathrm{MLP}\left(\sum_{i=1}^{\nlig} \vh^{(T)}_i\right))$.
+The confidence is a value from zero to one calculated by the equation $\hat{c} = \sigma\left(\mathrm{MLP}\left(\sum_{i=1}^{\nlig} \vh^{(T)}_i\right)\right)$.